 Catchpit filter system

 The table below summarises design requirements for typical catchpit filter system (CFS) applications.
 As systems are manufacturer specific, general specifications have been provided.
-Only products on the acceptable products list in Section 8 Acceptable products on page 350 are acceptable.
+Only products on the acceptable products list at Acceptable Products List 2022 are acceptable.